1. Choose the date

 The first thing you notice when you visit Erika’s site is that she’s got a strong personality and she’s not afraid to use it.

-Just take a look at this recent blog post title, and you’ll see what I mean:
+Just take a look at her homepage, and you’ll see what I mean:

 Now, I know what you might be thinking: